 Q&A | Foreign Supplier Verification Program

-Michael: We all have heard that the food industry is facing increasing domestic and international pressure from governmental regulatory agencies.
+We have all heard that the food and beverage industries are facing increasing domestic and international pressure from governmental regulatory agencies.
 Within the past several months, I have received many questions concerning the FDA's newly enacted Foreign Supplier Verification Program, "FSVP" for short.
 Clients primarily wanted to know how to comply with FSVP, including what it takes to be a “Qualified Individual” (QI) as required by the law.
-(Each import establishment needs to have a QI to create their FSVP plan).
+Each import establishment needs to have a QI to create their FSVP plan.

 While I have the ability to provide a relatively clear overview of FSVP, I am by no means an expert on the issue - but we know plenty of people who are!